 Fall is a perfect time to practice trench composting.
 After your garden has been mostly pulled up for the year it can be easy to dig trenches, holes, or even large pits and fill them with your leaves, veggie scraps and grass clippings.
 Just be sure you are finished and have your trenches filled in before the ground freezes.
 Then all that organic material you left in the ground will have all winter and early spring to decompose and improve the soil.

 A few things to watch out for when Trench Composting

-As with any composting there are a few things you shouldn’t be including in your trench composting efforts.
+As with any composting, there are a few things you shouldn’t be included in your trench composting efforts.

 Diseased Plant Material

 You should also avoid any plant material that you suspect has any type of disease.
-Putting disease plant material back into your soil will just spread the problem.
-With trench composting there is very little heat (unlike pile composting) to destroy pathogens.
+Putting diseased plant material back into your soil will just spread the problem.
+With trench composting, there is very little heat (unlike pile composting) to destroy pathogens.